-Some common sounds and their decibel ratings include:
+Some common sounds, and their decibel ratings, include:

-There are three other scales, B, C and D. B is rarely used, C is used for very high levels and D scales is mainly used to measure aircraft engine noise.
+There are three other scales used: B, C and D. The B scale is rarely used, the C scale is used for very high noise levels and the D scale is mainly used to measure aircraft engine noise.

 The sone scale is another noise or sound rating scale that is primarily used by ventilation fan manufacturers to rate the sound levels of their products.

 A sone is a measurement designed to represent the perceived loudness of a sound.
 It uses a linear scale, which means that 4 sones sounds four times louder than 1 sone.

 Some example sounds, and their sone rating, are shown below:

 Understanding noise and being able to measure noise levels is very important because exposure to loud noise can damage a person's hearing and lead to permanent hearing loss.
 Employers must also measure noise to ensure that they are complying with health and safety regulations, such as the Control of Noise at Work Regulations 2005, which outline several noise exposure limits.
 To find out more about these regulations, click here to view our article on managing noise exposure.

 The best way to measure noise levels is to use a dedicated sound level meter, but there are also several sound meter apps that allow you to measure noise using Android or iOS devices, such as iPhones.
 We recommend using either the built-in Noise app for Apple Watch or Decibel X, an app available for iPhones and Android phones, which can be used to easily measure the sound level of your workplace.